 In September of 1943, witnesses saw David Bacon drive his sports car off a California highway and into a bean field.
 As would-be rescuers rushed to his aid, he pleaded for help.
-The interior of the car was soaked with blood.
+Blood soaked the interior of the car.
 Who had done this to him, they asked the dying man.
-Bacon didn’t answer then, and the question has never been answered to this day.
+Bacon didn’t answer then, and the question remains unanswered to this day.

-Born in 1914, Bacon came from a privileged background.
-His birth name was Gaspar Griswold Bacon.
-His grandfather had been a partner in J.P.
-Morgan’s financial empire and took a political turn, becoming U.S. ambassador to France.
+Born in 1914, Bacon came from a privileged Brahmin background.
+His parents named him Gaspar Griswold Bacon, Jr. His grandfather, Robert Bacon, worked as a partner in J.P.
+Morgan’s financial empire and took a political turn, serving as U.S. ambassador to France.
 His father, Gaspar, had entered Massachusetts politics, rising to the rank of Senate president and then lieutenant governor.
 He peaked in a run for governor against James Michael Curley, the populist mayor of Boston.

 Curley caricatured Bacon as an elite Republican.
 During the campaign Curley hired a Bacon look-alike to drive around and shout at public works employees to “stop leaning on your shovels.”

-It could have been expected that David Bacon, born in Barnstable, would rise to prominence, as well.
-Educated at Groton and Harvard, the younger Gaspar Bacon took a different path, however.
-He wanted to become an actor.
+His parents probably expected David Bacon, born in Barnstable, to rise to prominence, as well.
+Educated at Deerfield Academy and Harvard, the younger Gaspar Bacon took a different path, however.
+He wanted to act in movies.
 Bacon trained to fly planes and hobnobbed with the well-to-do.
 He was a family friend of the Roosevelts and a visitor to the White House.

 Starting out in theater on Cape Cod, Bacon got friendly with Jimmy Stewart and Henry Fonda, then unknowns.
 And he would later use these and other connections to struggle up the rungs of success in Hollywood.

 But there were hints at a less savory side to Bacon’s playboy life.
 For a brief time he lived in New York, and he was rumored to be a gigolo.
-With his acting career struggling to take off, Bacon moved to Los Angeles in 1939, just two years after graduating from Harvard.
+With his acting career failing to take off immediately, Bacon moved to Los Angeles in 1939, just two years after graduating from Harvard.

-David Bacon’s acting career was slowly getting off the ground in 1943.
+David Bacon’s acting career slowly got off the ground in 1943.
 He had small roles in Hughes’ pictures, and Hughes agreed to loan him to Republic Pictures.
-Republic was producer of many serials, including a 12-part series about the Masked Marvel.
-The Masked Marvel was a man in a business suit whose face was obscured by an iron mask.
+Republic produced many serials, including a 12-part series about the Masked Marvel.
+The Masked Marvel was a man in a business suit with a face obscured by an iron mask.
 His mission was to fight Japanese spies.

-Bacon was part of the team that investigated the spying, one of four men who included the Masked Marvel.
-Bacon landed the role because four other actors had gotten injured and could not play the part.
+Bacon belonged to the four-man team, which included the Masked Marvel, that investigated the spying.
+He landed the role because four other actors had gotten injured and could not play the part.
 He joked that the role would probably lead to an injury.
 Then he was murdered.

-Greta's pregnancy was a difficult one, and in the aftermath of David’s death she lost the baby.
+Greta had a difficult pregnancy, and in the aftermath of David’s death she lost the baby.
 Police investigated the case for months.
-David had been stabbed with a knife that had a six-inch blade.
-It was never recovered.
+David had been stabbed with a knife with a six-inch blade, but no one ever recovered it.
 The theories run from the wild to the pedestrian.

-Some speculated it was a hitchhiker who killed David Bacon.
-Greta later told people she believed Howard Hughes was involved in the murder, that it was tied to a homosexual affair between Hughes and Bacon.
-Others speculated it was the offshoot of a blackmail attempt gone wrong.
-David was found with a camera in his car.
+Some speculated a hitchhiker killed David Bacon.
+Greta later told people she believed Howard Hughes had something to do with the murder, that it had to do with a homosexual affair between Hughes and Bacon.
+Others speculated the murder resulted from a blackmail attempt gone wrong.
+Police found David’s body in the car with a camera in his car.
 A roll of film inside contained just one photo, a picture of David standing nude at the beach.